-Currency of the Once we've taken the payment from your account, the day it will

-payment reach the account of the person you are paying
+Currency of the Once we've taken the payment from your account, the day it will payment reach the account of the person you are paying

-€ or £ The poyt husiness day
+€ or £ The next business day

-€OI£ The next business day

-Any currency other Up to four working days later

-than € or £, to a bank
+Any currency otherUp to four working days laterthan € or £, to a bankaccount in the EEA(not the UK)

-account in the EEA

-(not the UK)

-Any currency other As soon as we can get the payment there.
-How long it takes than € or £ to a bank would depend on where the bank of the person you want to pay account outside the is.
-Please contact us through the Revolut app and we'll do what EEA we can to help you.
+Any currency otherAs soon as we can get the payment there.
+How long it takesthan € or £ to a bankwould depend on where the bank of the person you want to payaccount outside theis.
+Please contact us through the Revolut app and we'll do whatEEAwe can to help you.